timothyas/xesn/paper.md

 level operations with `xarray` [@hoyer_xarray_2017].
 As with `xarray`, users refer to dimensions based on their named axes.
-`Xesn` parallelizes the core array based operations by using `dask` [@dask_2016] to map them across available resources, which can include a multi-threaded environment on a laptop or single node, or a distributed computing resource such as traditional on-premises HPC or in the cloud.
+`Xesn` parallelizes the core array based operations by using `dask` [@dask_2016] to map them across available resources, from a laptop to a distributed HPC or cloud cluster.

 ## Existing Reservoir Computing Software